riveted

 Here a great number of disabled people used to lie – the blind, the lame, the paralyzed.’
 John 5:3

 A disability is a lack of ability.
 We're not able to do what we must.
-And the handicaps that sabotage us and hinder us most aren't physical.
+And the handicaps that sabotage us and hinder us most aren't physical handicaps.
 They're disabilities of the mind and heart.

 I am broken.
 Broken things don’t work.
 I’m spiritually, emotionally and mentally disabled.
 My heart's turned inward.
 I love me more than God or you.
 My motives are selfish.
 My emotions are a mess.
-I don't think right.
-I can't trust my mind.
-And my will is a slave to sin
+Many foolish choices have shown me I don't think right and I can't trust my mind.
+Nor can I do what I say I'll do.
+My will is a slave to sin

 I can finally start getting 'well' once I realize I'm not.

 Being disabled is hard.
-What makes it even harder is: I don’t want to be!
-Yet I can’t fix it.
+What makes it even harder is: I don’t want to live this way.
+Yet I can’t seem to change myself.
 How do I know?
-I’ve tried.
-Despite my best effort, I’m not ‘able’ to heal my disabled heart.
+I’ve tried a million times and failed each time.
+Despite my best effort, I cannot 'fix' me.
+Im disabled.

-Yet I so easily forget how weak I am.
-The day after my worst failure I'll say 'I've got this!"
+But I won't accept that diagnosis!
+I deny all the evidence and the day after my worst failure, I'll say 'I've got this!"

 You say, ‘I am rich; I have acquired wealth and do not need a thing.’